djstillme/valheim-mod-manager/README.md

 ### Updating Mods

-To update mods to their latest version, all you need to do is run the script again
+To update mods to their latest version, all you need to do is run the script again:
 ```
 python vmm.py
 ```